MahirHamiAbrar/DriftAI/README.md

 Running `uv sync` command installs all the dependencies needed to run the project, and sets up the development environment.
 Now we are ready to launch DriftAI!

-## Launch DriftAI
+## Launching DriftAI
-To launch the DriftAI, simply run the below command:
+To launch DriftAI, simply run the below command:
 ```bash
 sh run.sh
 ```

+Currently this does the below two things:
+ * Launches the audio recorder floating window.
+ * Starts up the Speech-to-Text AI local-server on the host computer.

 Voila!
 You should have a window at the bottom-left corner of your screen like this: